 5. Place the second board next to the opening so the shorter ends touch, and pull the second piece as close as possible.

-9. When all flooring is down, reinstall the baseboards.
+9. When all decking is down, reinstall the baseboards.